Mettler-Toledo International (NYSE:MTD) Releases Q2 2021 Earnings Guidance

 Mettler-Toledo International (NYSE:MTD) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of 7.500-7.650 for the period, compared to the Thomson Reuters consensus estimate of $6.480.
 The company issued revenue guidance of $821.90 million-$835.71 million, compared to the consensus revenue estimate of $803.84 million.Mettler-Toledo International also updated its FY 2021 guidance to 31.450-31.900 EPS.

-Several research firms recently commented on MTD.
-Wells Fargo & Company raised their price objective on shares of Mettler-Toledo International from $1,100.00 to $1,300.00 and gave the stock an equal weight rating in a report on Friday, February 5th.
+A number of equities analysts recently issued reports on the stock.
+Wells Fargo & Company increased their target price on shares of Mettler-Toledo International from $1,100.00 to $1,300.00 and gave the company an equal weight rating in a research report on Friday, February 5th.
 Zacks Investment Research raised shares of Mettler-Toledo International from a hold rating to a buy rating and set a $1,255.00 price target for the company in a report on Tuesday, February 9th.
-Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the stock.
-The stock presently has an average rating of Hold and an average target price of $1,077.86.
+Two investment analysts have rated the stock with a sell rating, three have issued a hold rating and two have issued a buy rating to the company.
+The company currently has an average rating of Hold and a consensus target price of $1,077.86.

-In other Mettler-Toledo International news, insider Gerry Keller sold 878 shares of the business’s stock in a transaction dated Tuesday, February 16th.
-The shares were sold at an average price of $1,192.01, for a total value of $1,046,584.78.
-Following the transaction, the insider now owns 623 shares in the company, valued at $742,622.23.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO Shawn Vadala sold 1,000 shares of the business’s stock in a transaction dated Wednesday, May 12th.
-The shares were sold at an average price of $1,243.00, for a total transaction of $1,243,000.00.
-Following the completion of the transaction, the chief financial officer now owns 5,400 shares in the company, valued at approximately $6,712,200.
+In other Mettler-Toledo International news, CFO Shawn Vadala sold 1,000 shares of the stock in a transaction that occurred on Wednesday, May 12th.
+The stock was sold at an average price of $1,243.00, for a total transaction of $1,243,000.00.
+Following the transaction, the chief financial officer now owns 5,400 shares in the company, valued at $6,712,200.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, insider Christian Magloth sold 1,250 shares of the stock in a transaction that occurred on Thursday, May 13th.
+The shares were sold at an average price of $1,253.50, for a total value of $1,566,875.00.
+Following the transaction, the insider now owns 1,374 shares in the company, valued at approximately $1,722,309.
 The disclosure for this sale can be found here.
-Insiders sold 3,142 shares of company stock worth $3,873,512 in the last 90 days.
 Corporate insiders own 3.20% of the company’s stock.

 Mettler-Toledo International Inc manufactures and supplies precision instruments and services worldwide.
 It operates in five segments: U.S. Operations, Swiss Operations, Western European Operations, Chinese Operations, and Other.
 The company offers weighing instruments for laboratory, industrial, packaging, logistics, and food retailing applications; various related analytical instruments and automated chemistry solutions used in drug and chemical compound discovery and development; metal detection and other end-of-line product inspection systems used in production and packaging for food processing and packaging, pharmaceutical, packaged consumer goods, and other industries; and solutions that are used in various process analytics applications.